nuvla/documentation/docs/nuvlaedge/installation/install-with-helm.md

 the device **does not mean** you will delete the NuvlaEdge nor its local data, but rather stop its services temporarily.

-**When rebooting** your edge device, the NuvlaEdge will resume by itself, alongside your device's Kubernetes service, so you don't need to do anything.
+**When rebooting** your edge device, the NuvlaEdge software will resume by itself, alongside your device's Kubernetes service, so you don't need to do anything.

 ### Upgrade/Downgrade NuvlaEdge